GrafiteInc/Builder/README.md

 <env name="MAIL_DRIVER" value="log"/>
 ```

+##### Regarding Email Activation

+The Starter kit has an email activation component added to the app to ensure your users have validated their email address.
+You can disable it by removing the `active` middleware from the `web` routes.
+You will also have to disable the Notification but it
+won't cause any problems if you remove the email activation.

 ##### For Laravel 5.2
 You will also need to set the location of the email for password reminders. (config/auth.php - at the bottom)